While visiting Paris, I couldn't help but notice the beauty of the French women. I picked up on a few things to share

 OOH LA LA.
 You look beautiful!

-The look is effortless, natural, and healthy, not overly processed.
+The look is effortless, natural, and healthy with being overly processed.
 If the hair looks untouchable, it is not the French girl look.
-The French are known for wanting to look as natural as possible and yet not boring.
+The French are known for wanting to look as natural as possible without being boring.
 Haircare products with fewer detergents and chemicals will help the hair grow strong and healthy.
-Frequent cuts/trims help keep the style of the hair and reduce split ends; every four to five weeks.
+Frequent cuts and trims help keep the style of the hair and reduce split ends; every four to five weeks.

 - Long, straight hair with a touch of shine and Kerastase Volumactive Mousse looks free-flowing and goddess-like.
 A round brush can be used at the ends to give a more natural, feminine look after washing and drying.

 - Tousled yet smooth and natural-looking is chic and easy to maintain, which is a vital French girl prerequisite.
 A touch of your favorite hair gloss gives texture and shine.
 Rub a small amount on your finger-tips and lightly run it through bangs, sides that frame your face, and viola!

 - If in a rush, and yet you want to look fresh and elegant, a simple French twist or chignon will do the trick.
-For a more formal occasion, use vintage combs/pins/feathers/lace to give a chic French twist.
+For a more formal occasion, use vintage combs, pins, feathers, and lace to give a chic French twist.